 the Crazy Driver

 While the names of most melodic figures serve as mnemonic devices, “Crazy Driver” one is a contender for the most quirky.
 How can a melodic figure act like a Crazy Driver?
-Let me explain.
+Here's an illustration.

 The designation “crazy” has absolutely nothing to do with how this figure sounds.
 There’s hardly a better choice for making smooth, gentle waves, as in the first two examples below.
 The third example shows quite a different sound, using the Crazy Driver as an ornate pickup to kick off a bit of syncopation.